Friday, July 17, 2026

 https://www.usgs.gov/publications/chemical-tracer-methods

-How do you know that the water you drink is safe?
-Virtually all drinking water in the US comes from fresh surface waters and ground water aquifers that are then treated by a public water system.
+How do you know that your drinking water is safe?
+Virtually all drinking water in the United States comes from fresh surface waters and ground water aquifers that are then treated by a public water system.
 However, water can still be contaminated by chemicals, microbes, and radionuclides.
-This is caused by industry, agriculture, human and animal waste, byproducts of treatment used to remove contaminants, and natural sources present in local underground soil, sewer overflows, and cracked pipes.
+Radionuclides are radioactive isotopes dissolved into water supplies from contaminated rocks and soil from industrial waste.
+This contamination is caused by industry, agriculture, human and animal waste, byproducts of treatment used to remove contaminants, natural sources present in local underground soil, sewer overflows, and cracked pipes.

 What is Machine Learning and Where Does it Fit with AI?